-- 1 Select Show advanced module settings to view the available module settings. - 2 [Optional] Enter a value, 2-1,000, to define the Variant Quality Filter.
+- 1 Select Show Advanced Settings to view the available module settings. - [Optional] Enter a value, 2-1,000, to define the Variant Quality Filter.
 The default value is 30.
 Variants with a variant quality score below the specified threshold are flagged as filtered in VCF files.